Behavior Trees and State Machines in Robotics Applications: Methodology

 \subsubsection{Mining GitHub}

 Open-source projects have been used in software-engineering and robotics research communities to understand real-world applications.
-Different open-source platforms, such as GitHub, have introduced great opportunities for researchers to identify the state-of-the-practice in robotics and software engineering\,\cite{almarzouq2020mining, malavolta2021mining, robles2017extensive }.
-Motivated by our previous work\,\cite{ghzouli2020behavior} and other researchers who mined GitHub, we used GitHub as a source for mining open-source robotic projects.
+Different open-source platforms, such as GitHub, provide great opportunities for researchers to identify the state-of-practice in robotics and software engineering\,\cite{almarzouq2020mining, malavolta2021mining, robles2017extensive}.
+Motivated by our previous work\,\cite{ghzouli2020behavior} and other researchers who mined GitHub, we used GitHub as a source for mining open-source robotics projects.